nirnachmani/HA_Alarm_Clock/README.md

 # HA Alarm Clock

 A centralised alarm clock and reminder integration for Home Assistant which plays alarms and reminders on media players with HA Media Browser support for selecting playback and companion cards.
-It builds on [the upstream project][upstream] (thank you!), with changes by vibe coding.
+It builds on [HA-Alarms-and-Reminders][upstream] (thank you!), with changes by vibe coding.

 ## Overview

 - Media players only: there is no separate satellite announce channel, but satellites can still be targeted as regular media players.
-- Looped alarms and reminders repeat until stopped; halting playback on the target player ("Hey Google, stop" or pressing the hardware button/satellite control) stops the alarm to immitate more traditionl alarm clock feel
+- Looped alarms and reminders repeat until stopped; halting playback on the target player ("Hey Google, stop" or pressing the hardware button/satellite control) stops the alarm to imitate more traditional alarm clock feel
-- Announcement sequence is per-item configurable: loop announce time -> announce name -> announce message -> media playback, with each announcment optionally disabled.
+- Announcement sequence is per-item configurable: loop announce time -> announce name -> announce message -> media playback, with each announcement optionally disabled.
 - Activation entities (lights, switches, script, etc.) can be toggled when an alarm fires; define an allow-list so only approved entities appear in the UI.
 - HA Media Browser support for media file selection, supports multiple sources: local media, Music Assistant, DLNA, SpotifyPlus, Plex, Jellyfin, Radio Browser
 - Pair it with the [Noise Generator](https://github.com/nirnachmani/noise-generator) for more traditional alarm playback.